quora/pyanalyze/README.md

     return (yield [function.asynq(elt) for elt in sequence])
 ```

+Because of limitations in the runtime typing library, some generic aliases involving AsynqCallable will not work at runtime.
+For example, given a generic alias `L = List[AsynqCallable[[T], int]]`, `L[str]` will throw an error.
+Quoting the type annotation works around this.

 #### ParameterTypeGuard

 [PEP 647](https://www.python.org/dev/peps/pep-0647/) added support for type guards, a mechanism to narrow the type of a variable.
 However, it only supports narrowing the first argument to a function.